Computing equivalence classes of finite group actions on orientable surfaces: A dynamic survey: Action of on

-An epimorphic image of $\Gamma$ by an order-preserving epimorphism in a finite group $\grp{G}$ can be identified with a regular hypermap of type $\{m_1,m_2,m_3\}$.
-The regular hypermaps up to genus $101$ were determined by Conder \cite{Co2, Co4, Co3, Co1}.
+For a generator $x_i \in \Gamma$, denote by $I_{x_i}$ the inner automorphism determined by conjugation by $x_i$.
+Checking the Table~\ref{hypermap}, we see that $\mathcal{A}_{1,2}=I_{x_1}I_{x_2}$, $\mathcal{A}_{1,3}=I_{x_1}I_{x_3}$, $\mathcal{A}_{2,3}=I_{x_2}I_{x_3}$.
+It follows that the action of the outer automorphism group $\outp{\Gamma}$ on the set of smooth epimorphisms $\Gamma\to\grp{G}$ is isomorphic to the action of a subgroup of $\symg{3}$.
+An epimorphic image of $\Gamma$ by an smooth epimorphism in a finite group $\grp{G}$ can be identified with a \emph{regular hypermap} $\mathcal{M}$ of type $\{m_1,m_2,m_3\}$.
+In particular, there is a bijection between the kernels of epimorphisms in $\Epi{\Gamma,G}$ and the isomorphism classes of hypermaps of type $\{m_1,m_2,m_3\}$.
+Regular hypermaps up to genus $101$ were determined by Conder \cite{Co2, Co4, Co3, Co1}.
 Hypermaps in the Conder's lists are determined up to isomorphism and up to geometric dualities.
 Two hypermaps are isomorphic if and only if the images of the three generators of $\Gamma$ are simultaneously conjugated in $\grp{G}$.
-In view of the previous discussion, this happens if and only if the corresponding vectors of generators are equivalent with respect to the vertical action.
+In view of the previous discussion, this happens if and only if the corresponding vectors of the generators are equivalent with respect to the vertical action.
 The correspondence between the items in Conder's lists and the equivalence classes is not perfect.
-While Conder lists the hypermaps up to dualities and up to taking mirror image, the corresponding actions may, or may not be equivalent.
-For instance, there are a four isomorphism classes of chiral maps of genus $7$ which split into two pairs of the form: a map and its mirror image.
-The corresponding actions are of signatures $(0;2,6,9)$ and $(0;2,7,7)$.
-In the first case the action of $\autp{\Gamma}$ is trivial on the isomorphism classes of maps, thus the two respective maps correspond to two equivalence classes.
+While Conder lists the hypermaps up to dualities and up to taking mirror image, the corresponding actions may or may not be equivalent.
+For example, there are four isomorphism classes of chiral maps of genus $7$ that split into two pairs of the form: a map and its mirror image.
+The corresponding actions have the signatures $(0;2,6,9)$ and $(0;2,7,7)$.
+In the first case, the action of the group $\autp{\Gamma}$ is trivial over the set of isomorphism classes of the maps, and thus the two respective maps correspond with two classes of topological equivalence.
 In the second case, the action of $\autp{\Gamma}$ on the isomorphism classes is non-trivial and the two chiral maps of type $\{7,7\}$, distinguished just by orientation, belong to the same equivalence class.

 \end{example}

 The following observation is well-known; see Broughton~\cite{broughton1991classifying}.

 \begin{corollary} If $G$ is abelian, then the vertical action is always trivial.
 Consequently, $\autp{\Gamma}$ acts on $\Epi{\Gamma, \grp{G}}$ as the group of $\mathcal{P}$-invariant permutations that permute the indices of the corresponding vectors. \end{corollary} \begin{proof} Since $G$ is abelian, the permutations $\alpha_{s,t}$ are trivial.
 Furthermore, permutations~$\gamma_i$ justs swaps the generators $y_i$ and $y_{i+1}$ of $\grp{G}$. \end{proof}